liqd/adhocracy3/docs/concepts.rst

     with any other kind of :term:`resource`.
 An important feature of workflows is that you can change the :term:`permissions
     <permission>` for each role based on the phase.

-DAG
-    A :abbr:`DAG (directed acyclic graph)` is a mathematical structure that is well-suited to describe the structure of resources in the backend.
-It is also the model used for other software such as git.